 (3) In this regulation —

-“land that will lose its access” means land that abuts the thoroughfare at any point to which access would be precluded as a result of the closure.
+land that will lose its access means land that abuts the thoroughfare at any point to which access would be precluded as a result of the closure.

 5. Additional persons who are to be notified of certain other proposals — s.
 3.51